centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 - "Recurring Subscription Payment" (for renewal or recurring orders for pre-existing subscriptions)

 "New Subscription" type of order will contain additional properties with subscription information on items purchased in subscription model.
 See `Subscription orders` section for more information.
+For Started Subscription event only "New Subscription" type is available.
 [/notice-box]

 [notice-box=info]